|Women's High Jump||7||1312|

 Her coach and husband was convinced Kamila was on the rise.
 “She sets records not only in competitions and not only in high jump.
 In the last five training sessions she set five personal bests in different tests, 20 and 30 metre runs, decathlon shot throw, power clean, etc. She is a workhorse.
 None of the jumpers I know would stand the workload she takes on,” he said 2 months before 2015 World Championships in Beijing.
 Kamila was very open about it that she went there for the medals.
 But in spite of equalling her own national outdoor record of 1.99 she wasn’t able to jump onto the podium and had to settle on the fourth place.

-“I look up at Ruth Beitia, whose big career really started after 30, and believe I can stay on a high level just as long.
-I feel I have the late bloomer in me,” Lićwinko assures.
+“I look up to Ruth Beitia, she knows how to keep her cool.
+Her big career really started after 30, and I believe I can stay on a high level just as long.
+I feel I have the late bloomer in me,” said Lićwinko who decided to continue jumping till the 2020 Tokyo Olympics.
+“After Rio I couldn’t collect myself for quite some time.
+But I decided to give my career another try.
+I didn’t want to wake up one day thinking I made an irreversible mistake,” she admitted.

 High Jump: 1.99 (2013) NR / 2.02i (2015) NR